AnswerMeWithMrB/website/README.md

 ## Your Ideas

-Have a cool idea.
+Have a cool idea?
 I'm all ears!
 Head over to the issues tab at the top of the page and write out a message.
 Once Mr B gives the go ahead, we'll get on it!

 But in the meantime, how about YOU be the one to implement your idea.
 Take a look at [How to GitHub](#how-to-github), and how we format the pages on the site: [Formatting](#formatting).